jorgemaia/hello-ember-router/README.md

 ======================================
 --------------------------------------

+This is a sample application for LEARNING purposes which is intended to demonstrate how to use Ember.js implemeting route management.
+The goal is to create a small CRUD implementation to demonstrate common practices of both Ember and Web API.

 Note:
 ====
 This is under development and will probably remain under development forever as new bits are released.